Aly Diouara

 Aly Diouara (born 1 March 1987) is a French politician of La France Insoumise who was elected member of the National Assembly for Seine-Saint-Denis's 5th constituency in 2024.
 He previously worked in special education and as a civil servant.
 In the 2022 legislative election, he was an independent candidate for Seine-Saint-Denis's 4th constituency.

+On 22 March 2026, he was elected mayor of his native La Courneuve, part of the Grand Paris.